Via-Bahia-Dev/pubs-portal-front-end/README.md

 Everything should now work.
 Use the browser to go to `http://localhost:3000` and the app should work, successfully making API calls to the API app.
 If things seem funny, try using the console and make sure it's accessing the same database.

+## Tests
+Tests use `Selenium`, so you need to have the api running on port 3001 as well as the front in running for it to work.

 ## Heroku
 The project is already up and running on Heroku, but if you have multiple heroku projects on your machine, it's confusing on how to make that folder a proper Heroku folder.
 Use